timkendrick/timkendrick.github.io/_posts/tips/2016-05-09-simulating-multiple-return values-in-es6.md

 # Assign the returned tuple items to named variables
 dough_area, crust_circumference = get_pizza_dimensions(20)

-print('A 20-inch pizza has more than %i feet of crust' % (crust_circumference / 12))
+print("A 20-inch pizza has more than %i feet of crust" % (crust_circumference / 12))
 # Output: "A 20-inch pizza has more than 5 feet of crust"
 ```